tstone43/ansible-windows/README.md

 powershell.exe -ExecutionPolicy ByPass -File $file
 ```
-- Next we should enumerate our WinRM listener on our Windows server, so we can see that our HTTPS listener i setup
+- Next we should enumerate our WinRM listener on our Windows server, so we can see that our HTTPS listener is setup

 ```winrm enumerate winrm/config/Listener```